gabrielfalcao/carpentry/specs/source/quickstart.rst

    $ pip install carpentry

-Step 2: Prepare a local cassandra and redis
+Step 2: Prepare a local redis
 -------------------------------------------

 **This is going to be easier than you think**